-The Section 515 program, which received about \$115 million in annual appropriations in the early 2000s and has been cut repeatedly, was funded at \$28.4 million in FY14, FY15, and FY16.
-Section 514 received \$28.9 million in FY14, \$28.6 million in FY15, and \$28.9 million in FY16.
-Section 516 was funded at \$8.3 million in FY14, FY15, and FY16.
+The Section 515 program, which received about \$115 million in annual appropriations in the early 2000s and has been cut repeatedly, was funded at \$35 million in FY17 and \$40 million in FY18.
+Section 514 received \$28.9 million in FY16, \$23.9 million in FY17, and \$23 million in FY18.
+Section 516 was funded at \$8.3 million each year from FY14 through FY18.

-The MPR preservation program received \$20 million in FY14, \$17 million in FY15, and \$22 million in FY16.
+The MPR preservation program received \$22 million each year from FY16 through FY18.
 The Preservation Revolving Loan Fund has not been funded since FY11.

-Funding for the Section 521 Rental Assistance (RA) program was a major concern for appropriators and supporters beginning with sequestration in FY13, but in FY16 USDA instituted a new way of calculating RA renewal costs that seems to have resolved difficulties in figuring out how much is needed.
-The program's cost just to renew expiring contracts rises annually.
+Funding for the Section 521 RA program was a major concern for appropriators and supporters beginning with sequestration in FY13, but in FY16 USDA instituted a new way of calculating RA renewal costs that seems to have resolved difficulties in figuring out how much is needed.
+The program's cost just to renew expiring contracts usually rises annually, although in FY18 the total began to fall slightly because so many units are leaving the program for the reasons outlined above.
 In FY14 for the first time RA's appropriation topped \$1 billion.
-It was \$1.11 billion in FY14, \$1.09 billion in FY15, and \$1.39 billion in FY16.
-The Obama Administration requested \$1.4 billion for FY17.
+It rose to \$1.4 billion in FY17, then fell slightly to \$1.345 billion in FY18 and will drop a bit more to \$1.331 billion in FY19.